 Appropriately Uses Anti-Anxiety Medication

-This tells you the percent of residents who were given antianxiety drugs.
-Antianxiety drugs are administered to patients suffering from depression and anxiety.
+This is the percentage of residents who were given antianxiety medications.
+These medications are given to patients suffering from anxiety and depression.

 Managing Depression Among Residents